 I am writing this because there is a huge confusion out there for people new to vaping or think about going to vaping from cigarettes.
-The first section of this post is about what mod (device) I use and why I like it, the second section is to show you options which I think are in your best interest if you plan to vape in the long term or just don’t want to have to repeatedly replace your device.
+The second section of this post is about what mod (device) I use and why I like it.

 Ok now I know there is a huge bunch of you out there that hate clouds of vapour but equally there are many that don’t mind it, personally I am more in the middle and in addition I have found tanks that produce very little vapour also produce very little flavour and in some cases lack of throat hit as well.

 For example many people that I have known that use the smaller pen mods either smoke as well as vape or ultimately give up giving up smoking because the ecig just does not work for them.batteries are usually between 650 MaH and 900 MaH which is very low, however they last quite a long time on one charge as they usually produce less that 10 watts of power (that’s a guess because none of them seem to state their actual power).
 When you buy them they come with a clearomiser (tank) and a usb cable to charge them.

 At £15 to £20 they sound cheap, however they do not last very long and the lack of power effectively kills the flavour on many liquids.

 - Almost no vapour or clouds – visually for some this is a positive but lack of vapour also equals lack of flavour.

 - They are very small and fit in your pocket easily.